 If you’re looking for the golden age of Rock, its the 1970’s.

 Led Zeppelin, Eagles, Bruce Springsteen, Tom Petty & The Heartbreakers, Bob Seger, The Rolling Stones, Fleetwood Mac, Queen, Van Halen, Pink Floyd, The Who, Linda Ronstadt, Lynyrd Skynyrd, Eric Clapton, AC/DC, The Allman Brothers Band, Emerson Lake & Palmer, The Doobie Brothers, Creedence Clearwater Revival, Chicago, Aerosmith, Black Sabbath, Crosby Stills Nash & Young, Supertramp, Steely Dan, ZZ Top, Boston, Steve Miller Band, The Moody Blues, Heart, Santana, Kiss, Deep Purple, Dire Straits, Yes, and the golden age of singer-songwriters too numerous to list.

 The progression of Rock in the 1960’s, and the inspiration it gave young people to take up music, caused an explosion of Rock in the 1970’s.

-There have been many outstanding Rock musicians and songs in all of the decades after the ’70’s, but whether it’s called Rock & Roll or Rock, it’s definitely taking a back seat to other types of music.
+There have been many outstanding Rock musicians and songs in all of the decades after the ’70’s, but whether it’s called Rock & Roll or Rock, it’s currently taking a back seat to other types of music.
 Maybe there are young musicians practicing on their guitars, keyboards and drums, ready to return Rock back into wide popularity.
 We hope Neil Young is right…”Hey, Hey, My My, Rock & Roll Can Never Die”.